Xen: Features

 Administrators can "live migrate" Xen virtual machines between physical hosts across a LAN without loss of availability.
 During this procedure, the LAN iteratively copies the memory of the virtual machine to the destination without stopping its execution.
 The process requires a stoppage of around 60–300 ms to perform final synchronization before the virtual machine begins executing at its final destination, providing an illusion of seamless migration.
 Similar technology can serve to suspend running virtual machines to disk, "freezing" their running state for resumption at a later date.

 Xen can scale to 4095 physical CPUs, 256 VCPUs per HVM guest, 512 VCPUs per PV guest, 16 TB of RAM per host, and up to 1 TB of RAM per HVM guest or 512 GB of RAM per PV guest.

+Xen implements shared memory using grant tables, which allow domains to specify memory pages to share with other selected domains.

 Availability

 The Xen hypervisor has been ported to a number of processor families: